OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 Octopus Deploy will return the name of the node in the `Octopus-Node` response header.
 :::

 If you plan on having external [polling tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) connect to your instance through a load balancer / firewall you will need to configure passthrough ports to each node.
+Our [high availability guides](/docs/administration/high-availability/design/index.md) provide steps on how to do this.

 ### File Storage